tomas-stefano/infinity_test/README.md

 That's it!
 Infinity Test will:

-1. Auto-detect your test framework (RSpec or Test::Unit)
+1. Auto-detect your test framework (RSpec, Test::Unit, ExUnit, or Pytest)
-2. Auto-detect your application framework (Rails, Padrino, or Rubygems)
+2. Auto-detect your application framework (Rails, Padrino, Rubygems, Phoenix, Django, FastAPI, etc.)
 3. Run all tests immediately
 4. Watch for file changes and re-run relevant tests
 5. Show desktop notifications with test results